CccrizzZ/GGTExchange/README.md

     Video game distribution platform and exchange, with NFT game ownership.
-## 🧨 Known bug
+## 🧨 Known bug / TODO
 - Metamask won't automatically pop up
 - developer submission won't refresh when switched wallet account
 - need to implement player library
 - need to implement peer to peer page
-- need to implement peer to peer profit sharing function
+- need to implement peer to peer profit sharing function in smart contract
+- Home component need to have all components rendered